 - Determine the best course of termite management for your particular property including Termite Control.

 How do I identify termite attack?

-Due to the fact that termites are soil-inhabiting insects when they attack timber above soil, usually eat from the inside outwards.
+Due to the fact that termites are soil-inhabiting insects when they attack timber above the soil, usually eat from the inside outwards.
 Therefore seldom expose themselves.
 The following may indicate termite presence: